Construction projects: the legal structure: a quick guide

 Professional institutions and trade bodies produce standard form construction contracts (see Practice note, Construction standard form contracts: what are they and where can I buy a copy? (www.practicallaw.com/3-502-2528)).

 Employers often ask for changes to standard form building contracts, particularly as some standard form contracts favour one of the parties to that contract.
 (For example, see Standard document, Schedule of amendments to JCT Standard Building Contract, 2011 edition (www.practicallaw.com/3-507-1222).)
 Many employers use bespoke professional appointment contracts to appoint professional consultants.
 (For example, see Standard document, Professional appointment (www.practicallaw.com/5-382-5666).)

 A typical construction project also uses bonds (www.practicallaw.com/0-107-6503), parent company guarantees, collateral warranties (www.practicallaw.com/1-107-5937) (or schedules of third party rights), deeds of assignment and deeds of novation.
 (See Key reading: Contracts.)

 Precise and detailed insurance arrangements are a vital component of a construction project.
-Employers must understand any insurance requirements imposed on them.
+The employer must understand any insurance requirements imposed on it.
 Often, an employer will jointly insure the construction of a building in its own name and in those of its contractors and sub-contractors.
 (See Practice note, Insurance in construction and engineering projects (www.practicallaw.com/3-383-2074).)